aws-ia/cfn-abi-crowdstrike-fcs/guide/content/deployment-steps.md

             * **FalconCID**: Your CrowdStrike Falcon CID with checksum. (eg. ********************************-ab)
             * **DockerAPIToken**: Your Falcon Docker API Token
             * **OrganizationId**: Your AWS Organization ID (eg. o-********)
-            * **EventBusAccount**: The account to centralize EKS Protection resources.
-This account must be the Organization Management Account or a Delegated Administrator.
             * **EventBusName**: Name of the centralized EventBus.
 Default is `crowdstrike-eks-eventbus`
             * **EventBridgeRoleName**: Name of the EventBridge IAM role.
 Default is `crowdstrike-eks-eventbridge-role`
             * **EKSExecutionRoleName**: Name of the Target Execution IAM role.
 Default is `crowdstrike-eks-execution-role`